Feature request #1116

 I deleted this filter and it works well on my computer.
 I didn't test this on any other OS, so probably there are issues with Windows or MacOS?

-#1 Updated by Anne Ghisla almost 12 years ago
+#1 Updated by Anne Ghisla over 12 years ago

 Hardlinks do work on QGIS 1.0 preview1 compiled on Debian Lenny (and previous versions), "symlinks" on Windows don't.
 As on Windows there is no UNIX-like hardlink concept, this can be a problem for Windows plugin developers who need to keep a SVN working copy somewhere else than in QGIS plugin folder.
 On Linux, simply create an hardlink using ln.